DennyHo2020/DennyHo2020/README.md

 ## Full Stack Software Developer

+- Currently a Full Stack Software Engineer for Microsoft.
-- Currently a ASP.NET developer for the Arizona Department of Transportation (ADOT)
+- Previously an ASP.NET developer for the Arizona Department of Transportation (ADOT)
-- I am also on the ADOT reporting team in which I make data reports and write sql stored procs!
+- I was also on the ADOT reporting team in which I made data reports and wrote sql stored procs!

 ### Connect with me: